LCA-EET/Lichdom/README.md

 - Continual Detect Invisibliity.

-- +1 to INT, WIS, and CHA scores.
+- +1 to INT, WIS, and CHA scores to a maximum fo 25 each.

 - Natural AC improves by 3.